-Making Tax Digital penalties: HMRC’s new MTD penalty system explained
+Making Tax Digital for Income Tax penalties: HMRC’s new systems explained

-MTD brings a new penalty regime from HMRC.
+MTD for Income Tax brings a different penalty regime from HMRC.
 How does it work?
 And how do people get fined?
-Read our extensive guide to learn more about MTD penalties and what Making Tax Digital penalties mean for you.
+Read our extensive guide to learn more.

-Now Making Tax Digital for VAT has opened up to more businesses, it’s being followed by two new penalty regimes from HMRC for individuals or businesses that make late submissions and payments.
+Making Tax Digital (MTD) for Income Tax is accompanied by two penalty regimes from HMRC that impact late submissions and payments.

-But the good news is that the new systems are less severe and fairer than the previous ways HMRC penalised businesses.
+The good news is that the new systems are arguably fairer than the previous HMRC penalty systems.
 Their goal is better behaviour, rather than simply penalising mistakes.

-In this article, we cover details on HMRC’s new penalties, how the systems work, and when they will apply as the Making Tax Digital penalties regime rolls out.
+In this article, we cover details on HMRC’s new penalties, how the systems work, and when they apply as the Making Tax Digital penalties regime rolls out:

 - When do the new MTD penalty systems apply?